gotchoices/MyCHIPs/doc/Project/Tally_Testing.md

 - Hopefully, engage long-term to enhance the backend server in other areas as well

 ## Strategy:
-- Clone the MyCHIPs repo
+- Clone the MyCHIPs repo (Use the "dev" branch!)
 - Run test suite: npm test
 - Run the tally chain: npx mocha impexp testusers user2 tally
 - Download the MyCHIPs mobile app